 - Reduction of Anxiety

 Researchers at the University of Mississippi concluded that Cannabinoids are capable of modifying both central and peripheral circadian clocks which may restore circadian rhythms resulting in regular good sleeping habits.

 CBD’s ability to reduce subjective anxiety in trial participants resulted in a clear-headed mind which could resolve issues and stresses faster than an anxiety-ridden person resulting in a greater ability to fall asleep faster.

 Improved Sleep Quality

-The majority of participants in the Sau Paulo CBD sleep studies reported vastly significant improvements in sleep quality with the majority reporting uninterrupted sleep of over 7 hours.
+The majority of participants in the Sau Paulo CBD oil for sleep studies reported vastly significant improvements in sleep quality with the majority reporting uninterrupted sleep of over 7 hours.

 Cannabinoids such as CBD interacting directly or indirectly with receptors located throughout the body leads to greater homeostasis (health) and elimination of endocannabinoid deficiency syndrome.

 The remarkable benefits from this plant compound have resulted in a sharp increase in interest from both academia and commerce quarters resulting in enormous consumer uptake, but should you speak to your doctor first?

 Should You Talk To A Doctor Before Taking CBD Oil?

 Even though cannabidiol has been shown to have a remarkable safety profile it can nonetheless potentially interact with enzymes in the liver which may result in what is known as a drug on drug effect.